On a Dutch, rainy day, what better to do than recall your memories about warm and sunny paradisical islands?

 As far as I understand there are no direct buses from Kota Bahru to Kuala Besut.
 You will have to take a taxi (expensive), or a bus to Jerteh.
 From Jerteh to Kuala Besut you pay 20R for a cab (20min drive).

-read on for more practical information in Malaysia
+read on for more about Malaysia